What is the day?

 What is the difference?

 Children explore and connect with teachers and friends.
 They work joyfully, creatively, and cooperatively.
 Teachers—experts in early childhood development—understand each child.
-Their curriculum of movement, eurythmy, practical tasks, and nature exploration integrate the senses and develop sequencing, balance, fine-motor skills, regulation, and executive function.
+Their curriculum of movement, eurythmy, practical tasks, and nature exploration integrates the senses and develops sequencing, balance, fine-motor skills, regulation, and executive function.
 Stories and games build a foundation for reading, mathematics, scientific inquiry, and for life.

 Two-year, mixed-age, supporting children’s developing abilities.
 Then children cross a milestone, from the world of imagination towards a more concrete way of thinking.
 Careful preparation and assessment ensures readiness for grade school academics.